-Playdough is such a simple thing to make I always use the 4 minute playdough recipe from The Imagination Tree and this time was no exception – what I love about this recipe is that it allows you to add so many different things to it to theme it or make it suitable for the season.
-For our October Playdough I wanted to bring the scents of Autumn to our table and autumn colours so that we could explore and introduce some sensory vocabulary for the season.
+Playdough is such a simple thing to make I always use our no-cook playdough recipe and this time was no exception – what I love about this easy homemade playdough recipe is that it allows you to add so many different things to it to theme it or make it suitable for the season.
+For our October Playdough, I wanted to bring the scents of Autumn to our table and autumn colours so that we could explore and introduce some sensory vocabulary for the season.

 To explore the playdough – I set up some nature finds from a recent autumn walk including Sweet Chesnuts, Conkers, Leaves and branches that T could use to explore the dough with and see what patterns it could make as well as combine them to create some interesting structures.